VultureProject/vulture-doc/vultureOS/docs/portal/portal.md

 - [Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow): the most frequently used Grant Type, allows to connect regular server-side web apps
 - [Authorization Code Flow with PKCE](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce): a variant of the `Authorization Code Flow` grant Type, allows to replace the insecure Implicit Grant FLow by securely connecting with client-side applications while keeping User's credentials secure
-- [Refresh Token](https://auth0.com/docs/secure/tokens/refresh-tokens): allows a backend to refresh his access-token and extends the authentication's duration
+- [Refresh Token](https://auth0.com/docs/secure/tokens/refresh-tokens): allows an application to refresh his access token and extend its session's duration

 Vulture does not currently support other Grant Types (such as *Client Credentials* or *Device Flows*), and won't support some of them (*Implicit Flow*) by choice.
 Other features not available at the moment include: